grame-cncm/guidodoc/mkdocs/docs/examples/tablature.md

-	Example of tablatures mixed with regular notation
+# Example of tablature with regular notation

 ~~~~~~
 {